AlbertoKarakoutev/genetic-algorithm/README.md

   ```java
   void move()
   ```
   Initializes the acceleration with the ***initialDirection*** property.
-After that, a rotation direction is generated, based on a seed, which is set for a Perlin noise function, and offset by a specific amount.
-  The rotation is applied in the specified direction and added ot the acceleration using polar coordinates.
-The creature than calculates any collisions with walls and/or screen boundries and aggregates the acceleration into the velocity, which is limited to a maximum value.
+The creature then calculates any collisions   with walls and/or screen boundries and aggregates the acceleration into the velocity, whose magnitude is set to the ***velocityForce*** property.
 The velocity is then added to the location.

 ## Creature Fitness Function
   ```java